bostechknow/100DoC/log.md

 - Day 16: 02/18/22 - I haven't done anything the past couple days, due to feeling exhausted and unable to concentrate.
 Today, I decided to take a break from Python, and study some very basics about Go(lang).
 I copied my Go dev container into Day16 folder, for a standardized copy being available.
 I do need to create a location for various devcontainers, for quicker pull and usage.
 I do like some aspects of Go(lang).
 Eventually, need to do the same thing as today, but for several other languages - Rust, Nodejs, and PHP.
 Maybe, I will try one of them tomorrow.

+- Day 17: 02/19/22 - I didn't get a lot of studying done today.
+But, I did decide to go through the first part of a Rustlang crash course.
+I think it was fun and different.
+It's interesting to see some of the differences and similarities between them.
+I didn't finish the video, but I think it was a good start.
+I will get back to it later in this coming week most likely.
+Also created the location for the devcontainers.
+So some repo clean-up today.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 - Day 1: 01/31/22 - Started a little of the Udemy 100 Days of Code: The Complete Python Pro Bootcamp for 2022.
 I will setup repl.it and the code rooms for testing at a later time.
 I did the final task which is script day01a.py.
 It gets the job done.
 Nothing fancy, but that is okay.
 I created day01.py by coming up with some random tasks, and then created a if, elif, else check.
 I think that turned out pretty decent.
 I need to add some features later, but I think this was a good start for today, and for this 100 days of coding.